 - Check software reviews on dedicated platforms about your company and see if there are any gaps

 - Get clients to embrace what you offer so that they become brand ambassadors

 - Create long-term customer relations

-To recap, customer success is all about creating the most value to a client at any given time and in any scenario.
-So, to provide awesome SaaS support, you should incorporate support and success concepts into your business.
+To recap, customer success is all about creating the most value for a client at any given time and in any scenario.
+So, to provide awesome SaaS customer support, you should incorporate support and success concepts in your business.

-Your SaaS support team should not only realize all the importance and responsibility of helping clients but also be ready to work as the whole unit with the rest of the colleagues.
+Your SaaS support team should not only realize all the importance and responsibility of helping clients but also be ready to work as a whole unit with the rest of the colleagues.
 Arrange team-wide workshops, webinars, and meet-ups.
-It’s a fair opportunity to share ideas and experience in a casual atmosphere.
+It’s a fair opportunity to share ideas and experiences in a casual atmosphere.

-Metrics come in a variety of shapes and sizes in the customer support SaaS world, but we’ll try to crack down the most important ones.
+Metrics come in a variety of shapes and sizes in the SaaS customer support world, but we’ll try to crack down on the most important ones.